A New Kind of Tap Troupe

 If Strickler’s showmanship sometimes called to mind a star pupil in a dancing-school recital, that was an accurate reflection of his childhood as a scholarship tap student in the Columbus, Ohio studio of Jimmy Rawlins.

 He also took ballet, though he kept that a secret from his friends in high school.
 But in the early 1960s, tap dancing didn’t seem a viable profession.
-At the University of Ohio, he swerved into modern dance, learning principles of composition.
-He moved to Southern California and joined the modern-dance troupe of Bella Lewitsky.
+At Ohio State University, he swerved into modern dance, learning principles of composition.
+He moved to Southern California and joined the modern-dance troupe of Bella Lewitzky.

 By 1985, Dally was the only original company member left.
 It was she who kept the troupe going, bringing in a new musical director—the drummer Jerry Kalaf—and a steady turnover of dancers.
 Of the new hoofers, the most long-serving was the virtuosic Sam Weber.
 When JTE next visited the Pillow, in 1993, Weber was clearly its star.
 Watch and listen to the whirlpool of variegated tones with which he began Oleo (below), a quiet thunder in the feet that sets his loose fabric on the rest of his body ashimmer.
 Then keep paying attention as he states the melody and trades phrases with Kalaf: the rhythmic invention, the ease of execution.
 This is jazz tap of a very high order.